 Start: 16-10-2021 End: 18-10-2021 IOTA: AF050, Island: Arguin

-My friend Johannes PA5X has been living and working for the last three years in Mauritania.
-During that period, he was very active as 5T5PA and during the last IOTA contest also as 5T5PA/P from Arguin Island, AF050.
+My friend Johannes PA5X has been living and working for three years in Mauritania.
+During that period, he was very active as 5T5PA and during the 2021 IOTA contest also as 5T5PA/P from Arguin Island, AF050.
 As I’m very interested in activating islands (IOTA), I suggested to Johannes going there again but now together and having a bit more equipment and antenna’s.
 He agreed immediately and we started to do the planning.

 The island changed hands frequently during the colonial era.
 The first European to visit the island was the Portuguese explorer Nuno Tristão, in 1443.
 In 1445, Prince Henry the Navigator set up a trading post on the island, which acquired gum Arabic and slaves for Portugal.
 By 1455, 800 slaves were shipped from Arguin to Portugal every year.

 In 1633, during its Dutch-Portuguese War, the Netherlands seized control of Arguin.
 It remained under Dutch rule until 1678, with a brief interruption by English rule in 1665.
 France took over the island in September 1678, but it was then abandoned until 1685.
 Arguin’s aridity and its lack of a good anchorage made long-term European settlement difficult.
 Read further on this web site.

 The Banc d’Arguin National Park lies on the west coast of Mauritania between Nouakchott and Nouadhibou.
 Fringing the Atlantic coast, the park comprises sand dunes, coastal swamps, small islands, and shallow coastal waters.